 The government of North Carolina, through its social services organization and other resources, can provide qualified low income individuals with Emergency Assistance.
 The programs are focused and helping families with children, seniors, and disabled who are experiencing a financial emergency or crisis.
-Depending on the circumstances of the applicant (see application information below), funds can pay for housing costs, electric bills and utilities.
+Depending on the circumstances of the applicant (see emergency application information below), funds can pay for housing costs, electric bills and utilities.

-Housing costs covered can range from emergency funds to pay rent to prevent an eviction or the state can try to arrange money to apply towards a partial mortgage payment.
+Housing costs in NC covered can range from emergency funds to pay rent to prevent an eviction or the state can try to arrange money to apply towards a partial mortgage payment.
 The goal is to really prevent homelessness across North Carolina, and by taking a proactive approach of paying for these housing costs both the state and the family benefit.

-Emergency utility assistance is offered for a number of bills, including electric, water, gas, heating, and more.
+Emergency utility assistance is offered from crisis LIEAP for a number of bills, including electric, water, gas, heating, and more.
 Priority is given to applicants with a disconnection notice.
 Once again, this financial assistance is for qualified low income individuals who are faced with an unexpected emergency or hardship situation.
 More on LIEAP applications in North Carolina.

 As with all programs that help the needy, various conditions will need to be met.
 Among them include the following.
 But other requirements may also need to be fulfilled.
 Families need to meet the one or more of the following criteria in order to be eligible for grants and Emergency Assistance from the state of North Carolina.